faceterteam/FaceterFOGClient/README.md

 [![License](images/License-CC_BY--NC--ND_3.0-lightgrey.svg)](LICENSE)

-Faceter Fog Client is a software designed to build decentralized computing network mainly focused on CCTV streams processing.
-It utilizes ERC-20 FACE tokens a payment mechanism for both owners of the cameras and node operators (miners)
+Faceter Fog Client is a software designed to build decentralized computing network mainly focused on processing video surveillance streams.
+It utilizes the ERC-20 FACE tokens, a payment mechanism for both owners of cameras and node operators (miners).

 ## System requirements